dsdanielpark/fine-tuned-korean-bert-news-article-classifier/README.md

 # Embedding Token Visuallization<br>

-  #### **1. Visualization of Ground Truth Category Distribution by Cluster Count when performing K-means clustering using the Euclidean distance of tokens generated from SBERT**
+  ### Visualization of Ground Truth Category Distribution by Cluster Count when performing K-means clustering using the Euclidean distance of tokens generated from SBERT

   - The blue stone between y-tick bands represents each cluster.
   - If there is no category within the cluster, it will not be visualized, so a narrow band means that there are fewer unique values of existing Ground Truth Categories.